 Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.

-It is our duty as the members of society to do something to make it a better place.
-Small actions from our side can make impact.
-No matter how busy we might be, working for the betterment of the community is a job that no one can shirk off.
+Small actions from our side can make a deep impact.
 With this very notion, when I looked around, I found that many things needed fixing.
 For one, I have been living in a locality which is highly polluted.
 Fumes of smoke hang in the air.
 To reduce this, I started planting saplings of trees on strategic points.
-I have approximately planted 50 saplings in the year 2015 and 30 this year.
+I am currently taking care of 80 saplings which I had planted in the last two years.
 Walking on the roads, I used to notice abandoned puppies.
 These animals were left fend for themselves.
 Being a member of the Blue Cross Organization, I started picking up such puppies and handed them over to the local animal center.
-To my delight, apart from being provided with proper food and shelter, 27 pups even got adopted.
+To my delight, apart from being provided with proper food and shelter, 27 pups got adopted.
 I took time to teach basic math and science to the kids at local shelter home.

 My school is like a second home for me.
-I have a strong emotional bond with my school.
 I care for it just as I care for my own home.
-I can’t watch any school resource being wasted, whether it’s a tubelight or a fan left switched on or water tap which someone has forgotten to turn off, I take out my time to check everything is switched off when not in use.
+Whether it’s a tube light, a fan or a water tap, I can’t stand the sight of any school resource being wasted.
+I take out my time to check everything is switched off when not in use.
 I clean my classroom and corridors and it gives me the feeling that I am cleaning my own room.
 I am also a strong supporter of our school’s anti bullying league.
 This is not an official organization but a group of students who make sure that anyone being bullied gets help in dealing with it.

-I am of the belief that if done with good intentions and if done with consistency, no good deed is small even if it seems small.
-The ocean carries the powers of strong waves, but it is also made up of small drops which have come together to form a massive force.
+I do all this because I am of the belief that if done with good intentions and if done with consistency, no good deed is small even if it seems small.